quicwg/base-drafts/draft-ietf-quic-transport.md

 not guarantee that the connection will be abandoned when the timer ends.
 The value advertised by an endpoint is only used to determine whether the connection is live at that endpoint.
-By announcing an idle timeout, an endpoint commits to sending a CONNECTION_CLOSE if it abandons a connection within that period.
+By announcing an idle timeout, an endpoint commits to initiating an immediate close ({{immediate-close}}) if it abandons a connection prior to its own idle timeout expiring.

 An endpoint that sends packets near the end of the idle timeout period of a peer risks having those packets discarded if its peer enters the draining state